sindresorhus/p-any/readme.md

 ### pAny(input, [options])

-Returns a `Promise` that is fulfilled when any promise from `input` is fulfilled.
+Returns a [cancelable `Promise`](https://github.com/sindresorhus/p-cancelable) that is fulfilled when any promise from `input` is fulfilled.
 If all the `input` promises reject, it will reject with an [`AggregateError`](https://github.com/sindresorhus/aggregate-error) error.

 #### input